cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 |[Resque](https://github.com/defunkt/resque) |A Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later. |
 |[Sidekiq](https://github.com/mperham/sidekiq)|Uses threads to handle many messages at the same time in the same process.
 It does not require Rails but will integrate tightly with Rails 3 to make background message processing dead simple."
 This library is also Redis-backed and is actually somewhat compatible with Resque messaging. |

-For other alternatives, see  https://www.ruby-toolbox.com/categories/Background_Jobs for more!
+For other alternatives, see [https://www.ruby-toolbox.com/categories/Background_Jobs](https://www.ruby-toolbox.com/categories/Background_Jobs)

 ### <a id='example-app'></a> Creating an Example Application ###

-For the purposes of the example application, we will use Sidekiq, setup is pretty straight forward and it's a very performant solution.
+For the purposes of the example application, we will use Sidekiq.

-First, create a Rails application with an arbitrary model called things;
+First, create a Rails application with an arbitrary model called "Things":

 <pre class="terminal">
 $ rails create rails-sidekiq